nchulani2/portfolio/README.md

 open http://localhost:3000
 ```

-**_Note_ The images used in this portfolio are private and will not be accessible when running this locally**
+**_Note_!
+The images used in this portfolio are private and will not be accessible when running this locally**